A survey broadly consists of the name of the survey, the questions, and the answers for each respondent. Questions can be of different type:

 All column headers without a prefix are interpreted as codes; the text in the cells will be the content for the documents to be analyzed.
 If the question is longer, and you do not want to use the full question as code name, then the full question content can be added as code comment.
 For example, when using the column header 'Question 1::Please write down reasons why you want to have children', Question 1 is used as code name; the text after the two colons is used as code label.

 You can import tables in xls or xlsx format.
 In case you experience a problem, save the table in .csv format and try again.

 If you import the same table repeatedly, rows with already existing documents are ignored.
 This way, you do not have to wait until the last respondent has filled out the questionnaire.

-With a repeated import of the same data, you can only import new cases (i.e. rows in Excel), but not new questions (i.e. columns in Excel).
+When importing the same data again with updated information, you can only import new cases (i.e. rows in Excel), but not new questions (i.e. columns in Excel).